ceshine/ceshine-hugo/content/post/20200819-notes-labse/index.md

 I did not see any similar ablation study in [1] and its predecessor [5].
 Maybe this is something that can be tuned to further improve accuracy.

 ## Fine-tuning task

+(As the [Google AI Blog](https://ai.googleblog.com/2020/08/language-agnostic-bert-sentence.html) describes, the fine-tuning task is the translation ranking task.
+The objective is to find the true translation over a collection of sentences in the target language.)

 {{< figure src="dual-encoder.png" caption="[source](http://arxiv.org/abs/2007.01852)[1]" >}}